1985 Portuguese legislative election: Leadership changes and challenges

-PSD 1985 leadership election
+Social Democratic Party

-By 1985, deep divisions were consuming the PSD regarding their role in the Central Bloc government with the PS.
-Then deputy Prime Minister and PSD leader Carlos Mota Pinto, resigned from both the government and the party's leadership and a snap party congress was called.
+By 1985, deep divisions were consuming the PSD regarding their role in the Central Bloc government with the PS and the party's strategy for the 1986 presidential election.
+Then deputy prime minister and PSD leader Carlos Mota Pinto, resigned from both the government and the party's leadership, and a snap party congress was called.
 But, Mota Pinto, who was expected to run for the leadership in the snap congress, died suddenly just 10 days before the start of the congress in Figueira da Foz.
-João Salgueiro, the candidate from "Mota Pinto's wing" was expected to win easily, but former finance minister Aníbal Cavaco Silva surprised the party by announcing a late candidacy, in what is now known as the "Running-in of Cavaco's new Citroën".
-Cavaco Silva had the support of the wings against the Central Bloc, and against all odds he defeated Salgueiro by just 57 votes.
+João Salgueiro, the candidate from "Mota Pinto's wing" was expected to win easily, but former finance minister Aníbal Cavaco Silva surprised the party by announcing a late candidacy, in what is now known as the "testing of Cavaco's new Citroën".
+Cavaco Silva had the support of the wings against the Central Bloc, also proposing the party's support for Diogo Freitas do Amaral in the 1986 presidential election, and against all odds he defeated Salgueiro by 57 votes.
 The results were the following: